Viktoru/WordPress---Jay-s-Articles/README.md

 Welcome to the Plugin jay_table.

-This plugin can install a table with three fields.
+This plugin can install a table with time, body, title, author and url fields.

 ## Below should be what you looking for